 “Who is this Aunt Em?”

 “She’s like you, she’s the woman who takes care of me.”
-Dorthy felt her eyes being to burn and fought to hold back her tears.
+Dorthy felt her eyes begin to burn and fought to hold back her tears.

 “Is she very evil then?” asked Dorothy.

-“She is cruel and full of hurt and wishes only for but power.
+“She is cruel and full of hurt and wishes only for power.
 She loves nothing and nothing loves her.
-And now there is you, and it’s seems to me that you are an enchantress.”
+And now there is you, and it seems to me that you are an enchantress.”

 “I’m not an enchantress, just a child.”

 “We shall see, child.
 Do you have a name?”

 “Well Dorothy, I think that Oz should like to meet you and decide for himself.”